shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ### Load a WAV file
 There are several python packages allow you to load a WAV file.
-In Jupyter Notebook, we can also add a player to listen the WAV file.
+In Jupyter Notebook, we can also add a player to listen to the WAV file.
 ```python
 import IPython.display as ipd
 fname = './data/'  + '364971__balloonhead__welcome-to-the-bayou.wav'